 Pedagogical Matters: New Materialisms and Curriculum Studies, Ed. with Debbie Sonu, Sarah Truman, and Zofia Zaliwska.
-Peter Lang Publishing (2016).
+Peter Lang Publishing, Counterpoints Series (2016).

 Posthumanism and Educational Research, Ed. with John Weaver.
 Routledge International Perspectives in the Philosophy of Education (2014).

-“Saint Bakhtin, Porous Theorizing, and Proceeding Nonetheless,” with Timothy Lensmire.
-Dialogic Pedagogy (forthcoming).
+“Saint Bakhtin, Porous Theorizing, and Proceeding Nonetheless,” with Timothy Lensmire Dialogic Pedagogy 5 (2017).

 “Community at the Extremes: The Death Metal Underground as Being-in-Common,” with Jason Netherton.
 Metal Music Studies 2.3 (2016).